About

 TL;DR ends here, full version below

-During the summer of 2020 I've started working at SatRev - company designing a CubeSat satellite fleet for commercial and research usage.
+Between 2020 and 2023 I was working at SatRev - a company designing a CubeSat satellite fleet for commercial and research usage.

-I currently lead the mission operations software team -- that's where we design the communication & telemetry systems of our satellites, create the tools used for automated testing and finally talk with the satellites on orbit.
+From 2021 to 2023 I led Satrev's mission operations software team -- that's where we design the communication & telemetry systems of our satellites, create the tools used for automated testing and finally talk with the satellites on orbit.

 Involved into a wide scope of satellite creation processes: prototyping, tests and ground station operations, I have gained a significant insight into the design philosophy of space systems and I'm still eager to learn more.